gt-space/sam/README.md

 ## Running
 ---
-Fullscale's flight software can be compiled and ran on development computers with just the two following commands:
+SAM software can be compiled and ran on development computers with just the two following commands:

 `cargo build`

 `cargo run`

-However, come time for it to actually run on the BeagleBone Black flight computer, it will be cross-compiled.
-This means that the product will be compiled on development computers and the binary will subsequently be transfered to the flight computer.
+However, come time for it to actually run on the BeagleBone Black, it will be cross-compiled.
+This means that the product will be compiled on development computers and the binary will subsequently be transfered to the beaglebone.
 When this happens, a tool called Cross should be used when compiling the software:

 `cargo install -f cross`

 This tool additionally relies on [Docker](https://docs.docker.com/engine/install/ubuntu/) being installed.
 Use this command to compile to the correct architecture:

-`cross build --target armv7-unknown-linux-gnueabihf`
+`cross build --target armv7-unknown-linux-gnueabihf --release`

-The output binary will be placed into ./target/armv7-unknown-linux-gnueabihf/debug/fs-flight-computer.
+The output binary will be placed into ./target/armv7-unknown-linux-gnueabihf/release/fs-flight-computer.
 Copy this over to the BeagleBone to run it.

 ## IDE Setup (VSCode)
 ---